Darknight47/FastAPI-Scenarios/README.md

 4. Delete a note

 Storage: Start with in-memory storage (a Python list or dictionary).
 No database yet — just keep it simple.

+---
+## Scenario 1
+### Sticky Notes with Memory
+Your digital post-it notes app was a hit with the frontend team, but now they want it to be more realistic.
+The biggest issue?
+Every time the server restarts, all notes vanish.
+That’s not acceptable anymore.

+You’ve been asked to upgrade the backend so that:

+1. Notes are stored in a database!
+2. Each note has a timestamp for when it was created!
+3. The codebase is modular, separating routes, models, and database logic!

+Storage: Use SQLite to persist notes!

+---